jobtalle/RocketScience/README.md

 * [Node.js](https://www.nodejs.org)
 * [Python](https://www.python.org) for build automation
-* [Aseprite](https://github.com/aseprite/aseprite) for editing and building sprite atlases
+* [Aseprite](https://github.com/aseprite/aseprite) for editing and building sprite atlases (please make sure that Aseprite is included in your system path, as the build tools expect it to be available)
 * Several libraries which are installed and managed by NPM

 The build process only uses the command line interface of Aseprite.